This story was originally published July 14, 2017.

-Here are four helpful takeaways from her experience.
+Here are four helpful takeaways from her experience:

-After filling out the FAFSA, which takes a hard look at your family’s income, Julia found she was eligible for additional help.
+After filling out the FAFSA, which takes a hard look at your family’s income, Rivera found she was eligible for additional help.

-The five-digit Chegg award that Julia received was based on limited information about herself.
+The five-digit Chegg award that Rivera received was based on limited information about herself.
 She was tasked with condensing her story into a simple, straightforward application.
 It comprised her grades and extracurriculars, but not much else.